Aeroluna/LunaCoopMod/README.md

 ## Abathur

-- Buffed Viper Consumption to also target structures.
+- Buffed Viper's Consumption ability to also target structures.
 - Buffed Virulent Microbes upgrade to additionally increase the radius of Viper abilities by 2.
 - Buffed Biomass to additionally increase max energy by 1% per biomass.
 - Buffed Biomass to additionally increase spell damage for casters (not Ravagers) by 1% per biomass.